Easy to Difficult Bible Trivia Quiz

 Answer C: Elijah.

-Elijah was instructed by God to visit Zarephath during the drought for bread and water.
+God instructed Elijah to visit Zarephath during the drought for bread and water.

 Afterward, God provided this woman with a flowerpot and an oil jug that never went empty.